Chapter 7. Creating RHEL system image and uploading to Microsoft Azure using Red Hat Image Builder

 - You have access to your Microsoft Azure dashboard.

 - Access your Microsoft Azure dashboard and navigate to the Resource group page.

-6.4.
-Creating a Virtual Machine from the customized RHEL system image you shared with the Microsoft Azure account
+7.4.
+Creating a VM from the RHEL system image shared with the Azure account

 - You must have a Microsoft AzureStorage Account created.